 This section contains the Scottish National Life Tables (previously known as Interim Life Tables) and Scottish Decennial Life Tables.
 The National Life Tables are published annually and give statistics on period life expectancy by age and sex.
+From 2017, the Scottish life tables are published by NRS in a statistical bulletin available on their website.
+In previous years the results were published as part of the registrar general's annual report.

-The Decennial Life Tables are published every now and then and are based on the mortality experience of Scotland's population during the three years centred on a census year.
+The Decennial Life Tables were published every now and then and are based on the mortality experience of Scotland's population during the three years centred on a census year.
+These are no longer published.